Read these precious tips before coming to yoga classes, they will save you some setbacks ...

 8. All sessions end with a long relaxation.
 If you have to leave a class before the end, let the teacher know, who will adjust their program to let you start again in the best possible conditions.

 9. Do not hesitate to discreetly inform the yoga teacher of any physical or emotional problem, so that he can adapt certain exercises for your practice.

-10. Indisposed women must discreetly warn the teacher before the session, certain postures being contraindicated during these periods.
+10. During your period, women must discreetly warn the teacher before the session, certain postures being contraindicated at this time they come with.